pawelsalwa/HierarchyExtensionTool/README.md

 Features:
 - adds button for quick loading of scenes
-- adds toggles to each GameObject in hierarchy for easier toggling of activation
+- adds toggle to each GameObject in Hierarchy Window for easier toggling of activation
 - HierarchyButtonAttribute - allows to call MonoBehaviour methods from button drawn in Hierarchy Window.

 ## Installation